QubitExplorer/Life-Science-Applications/README.md

 # Life-Science-Applications

-Here, we will be exploring few healthcare life science applications, and to understand about basics of human gene, DNA, RNA and proteins, classifications, major diseases traits and role of AI in healthcare applications.
+Here, we will be exploring few healthcare life science applications, and to understand about basics of human gene, DNA, RNA and proteins, classifications, major molecule traits and role of AI in healthcare applications.

-Every human diseases will show certain traits.
-And, here we will be picking few major diseases which is causing severe impact in human kind and the possibility of leveraging AI in those areas.

 **Few Basics:**